refactor-group/.github/profile/README.md

 someone with experience to provide you some help and guidance?
 Well that's exactly what this open source software community is for.
 We're an international group of software craftspeople who love building free software and helping others learn how to do this better.

+We call ourselves _Rust Never Sleeps_.
+Indeed, Rust never needs to sleep, but _you_ still need to.
+Put code to work intelligently so you can rest more and be fully human. :)

 Currently we:

 1. Build useful projects that solve real world problems with a current focus on ambient environment sensing applications like room